 Equity release allows investors to release cash from an existing property without having to sell up.
 If you have property in your own country and would like to borrow against this in an equity release plan, we can introduce you to independent financial advisors who will help you raise the necessary finance for your investment in the USA.

 Alternative Finance - not everybody falls into a category and some investors will need to raise finance in an alternative fashion to equity release or mortgage options.
-There are other borrowing facilities available to investors of USA property and IPIN Global advisors are ready to assist you with your enquiry.

 When purchasing property in the USA the following taxes are likely to be charged within the state you are to purchase.